keijiro/Reaktion/README.md

 It provides several components for reacting to audio signals.

 - *Reaktor* - processes audio signals and provides information to other components.
-- *ReaktorToTransform* - controls Transform with information from a Reaktor.
+- *ReaktorToTransform* - controls a Transform component with information from a Reaktor.
-- *ReaktorToParticleSystem* - controls ParticleSystem with information from a Reaktor.
+- *ReaktorToParticleSystem* - controls a Particle System component with information from a Reaktor.
-- *ReaktorToAnimator* - controls Animator with information from a Reaktor.
+- *ReaktorToAnimator* - controls an Animator component with information from a Reaktor.
-- *ReaktorToMessage* - sends messages with information from a Reaktor.
+- *ReaktorToMessage* - sends messages to Game Objects with information from a Reaktor.

 ![Chart](http://keijiro.github.io/Reaktion/abstract.png)